Characteristic cycle and wild ramification for nearby cycles of \'etale sheaves: Bound for the wild ramification of nearby cycles

-We now prove the main theorem of this article. \begin{theorem} Let $k$ be a perfect field of characteristic $p>0$.
+\begin{theorem} Let $k$ be a perfect field of characteristic $p>0$.
 Suppose that $S$ is the henselization at a closed point of a smooth curve over $k$.
 Let $(X,Z)$ be a semi-stable pair over $S$ such that $f : X\longrightarrow S$ is smooth.
 Let $\sF$ be a locally constant and constructible sheaf of $\Lambda$-modules on $U:=X\setminus Z$.
 Let $j : U\longrightarrow X$ be the canonical injection.
 Suppose that $\sF$ is tamely ramified along the horizontal part of $Z$.
 Let $r_{\log}(\sF)$ be the maximum of the set of logarithmic slope of $\sF$ at generic points of the special fiber $X_s$ of $X$.

 Then, for every $r>r_{\log}(\sF)$, the $r$-th upper numbering ramification subgroup of $G$ acts trivially on $R^i\Psi(j_{!}\sF,f)$ for every $i\in \mathbb Z_{\geq 0}$. \end{theorem} \begin{proof}

 We may assume that $k$ is algebraically closed and that the special fiber $X_s$ is irreducible.
 To show that the action of $G^{r_{\log}(\sF)+}_{K,\cl}$ on each $R^i\Psi(\sF,f)$ is trivial is equivalent to show that for every $i\in \mathbb{Z}$, for every closed point $x$ of $X_s$, we have